-For 90% of enterprises Active Directory continues to serve as the user identity repository, acting as the primary source of trust for identity and access.
+Roughly 90% of organizations worldwide use Active Directory as the user identity repository, acting as the primary source of trust for identity and access.

-Developed by Microsoft for Windows domain networks, Active Directory provides authentication services to verify the user is who they say they are, authentication and authorization to access resources on the network and group policy processing to enforce security settings across clients and servers in the organization.
+As we all know, Microsoft developed Active Directory for Windows domain networks, Active Directory provides authentication services to verify the user is who they say they are, authentication and authorization to access resources on the network and group policy processing to enforce security settings across clients and servers in the organization.

 Security attacks on Active Directory are not a matter of if, but rather when.
 In almost every successful attack, Active Directory is manipulated, encrypted or destroyed.
 Why?
 Because there are only a handful of vital IT assets that allow hackers to spread after an initial breach, and one towers above them all: Active Directory.

-Over 80% of hacking related breaches involved the use of lost or stolen credentials.
+According to Verizon's annual Data Breach Investigations Report, compromised or stolen credentials are involved in almost 80% of successful data breaches.
 They serve as an entry point into an organization’s network and its information assets.
 An attacker is powerless to do anything in your organization unless they are able to compromise a set of internal Active Directory credentials.

 Now this first access is often a low-level endpoint with no rights to access anything of value.
 It acts however, as an initial foothold to start lateral movement (the process of jumping machines to locate and access a system with valuable data).